Water Quality

 Phase 2 – Residential Sampling

-Based on results from the Phase 1 effort, the Airport moved forward with Phase 2 Testing.
+Based on results from the Phase 1 effort, the Airport moved forward with Phase 2 Testing in August 0f 2020.
 Using scientific criteria (i.e., Phase 1 results, groundwater flow direction, USGS reports), domestic water wells located further away from the airport were tested to better determine the geographic extent to which PFAS may exist.

 Water wells included in Phase 2 consisted of 13 residential wells, 3 utility wells, 1 irrigation well, and 1 surface water location.
-Results of the Phase 2 Testing event were received in late September and October of 2020.
 Of the 18 samples taken, 12 results were non-detect and 6 resulted in detectable levels, which were below the 2016 70 ppt LHA.
 Results for Phase 2 testing can be found here.

 Phase 3 – Residential Sampling